 What an age, there are so many vegan butter options!
 My favourite vegan butter here in Japan is this Soy Butter.
 This one is great on toasts as a substitute of dairy butter, and also a great replacement in baking too.

-In the UK I used to use Earth Balance Buttery Spread series which you can find here!
+In the UK I used to use Earth Balance Buttery Spread series!
 They have quite a variety of vegan butter spreads made from different plant ingredients.
 They have even more choices now so I have to try new ones!

 For this recipe, pretty much any kind of sugar works, but I went for brown sugar this time for a richer flavour in the crust and crumble.
 I also used brown sugar to make the strawberry filling and the richness of brown sugar and strawberry makes the best sour and sweet flavour!